 Applications in response to this NOFA must be submitted as per the competitive application process administered through the Utah Public Procurement system.
-Applications that are not received in the RDA offices prior to the time and date specified will be deemed late and will not be considered.
+Applications that are not received by the RDA prior to the time and date specified will be deemed late and will not be considered.